No matter where Anita Finnegan has been, she says, “Art has always come with me.”

 A painting by artist and leukemia patient Anita Finnegan appears in the American Society of Clinical Oncology’s calendar.
 (Photo by p.cunningham)

+Her muse accompanied her to the second grade, where her birds’ feet sculptures won first place at the science fair, and to the Pennsylvania Ballet Company, where she began dancing as a child.
 It went with her to the University of Southern California, where she earned a theatre degree, and to Hollywood where she landed jobs as an actress and voice-over artist.
-It even tagged along when she worked at the Federal Emergency Management Agency, helping thousands through voiceovers, community education and crisis intervention.
+It joined her at the Federal Emergency Management Agency, where she helped thousands through voiceovers, community education and crisis intervention.

 It also followed her to City of Hope, buoying her spirit during long days of treatment and convalescence for acute myeloid leukemia.